How To Stop A Dog From Whining

-What if your puppy whines in his crate at 3 o’clock and you know he has to go outside?
+What if your dog is crying at night in his crate at 3 o’clock and you know he has to go outside?

-You either missed the first signal (getting up and being restless) or you wait until the whining subsides for a moment or two.
+You missed the first signal (getting up and being restless) so you wait until the whining subsides for a moment or two.

-I personally put my crate right by my side of the bed and I listen for a puppy that gets up or walks around in his kennel; then I immediately get him outside BEFORE he whines or barks!
+I personally put my dog’s crate right by my side of the bed when I’m crate training or potty training and I listen for a puppy that gets up or walks around in his kennel; then I immediately get him outside BEFORE he whines or barks!

-It is my job to reward the behaviors I prefer.
+I view it as my job, and my responsibility, to reward the behaviors I prefer.

-If I take my pup out for whining or barking, I am telling or miscommunicating (in many instances) that this is what I want my puppy to do when he wants something.
+If I take my pup out for whining or barking, I am telling, or miscommunication (in many instances), that this is what I want my puppy to do when he wants something.